MichaelRooney99/homelab-status/README.md

 - [The Twelve-Factor App — Config](https://12factor.net/config)
 - [YouTube playlist](https://www.youtube.com/watch?v=k_0ZzvHbNBQ&list=PLillGF-RfqbYRpji8t4SxUkMxfowG4Kqp) — also listed below, it's amazing and would recommend!!

+### Documentation & engineering practice

+Code that works isn't the same as code someone else — or a future version of the person who wrote it — can actually pick up and reason about.
+This project's own comments went through a real audit: every reference to a private planning document got rewritten as a self-contained explanation of what the code does and why, on the theory that a comment citing a doc nobody else can see isn't documentation, it's a pointer to documentation.
+That pass also turned up a genuinely broken feature hiding behind a comment that correctly described behavior the actual code never implemented — a comment can be perfectly accurate about intent and still not be the thing itself.
+The resources below are the habits worth building on purpose rather than picking up by accident.

+- [Diátaxis](https://diataxis.fr/) — the four-part framework (tutorials, how-to guides, reference, explanation) behind why this README, the code's own comments, and a build journal are three different kinds of writing solving three different problems, not one document trying to do everything
+- [Keep a Changelog](https://keepachangelog.com/) — the format this project's own changelogs (Summary/Added/Changed/Fixed/Verified) are directly modeled on; the site's own case for *why* a changelog exists is worth reading even for a solo project with no other consumers yet
+- [Documenting Architecture Decisions (ADRs)](https://adr.github.io/) — a lightweight pattern for recording *why* a real decision got made, not just what it was; this project keeps its own version of this idea internally, and the practice generalizes to any project where "why didn't we just do the obvious thing" needs a real answer six months later
+- [Google Engineering Practices — code review](https://google.github.io/eng-practices/review/) — written for reviewing someone else's code, but just as useful read as a checklist before submitting your own; the sections on comments and complexity apply directly to writing code in the first place, not just reviewing it
+- [Site Reliability Engineering — Postmortem Culture](https://sre.google/sre-book/postmortem-culture/) and [Being On-Call](https://sre.google/sre-book/being-on-call/) — the free full book; these two chapters are the closest thing to a formal case for runbooks and incident writeups, and the blameless-postmortem framing is worth internalizing even for a homelab project where the only "on-call engineer" is the person who built it

 ### Tailwind CSS v4